 Examples of adaptations include:

-- widening the doors in your house to make it easier for you to get about
+- Widening the doors in your house

-- providing a stairlift or vertical lift to help you get upstairs
+- Providing a stairlift or vertical lift to help you get upstairs

 - Fitting a shower over your bath

-- improving the layout of your kitchen if you use a wheelchair
+- Improving the layout of your kitchen if you use a wheelchair

-- moving electric switches and controls into more accessible positions
+- Moving electric switches and controls into more accessible positions

-- flashing-light relays for door bells to help if you are deaf
+- Flashing-light relays for doorbells to help if you are deaf

 We do not cover repairs and renovations, decoration, or overcrowding issues.